(To download document, click on the download button at the end of this document. To download the audio, click on the three dots just below.)

 On Emotional Intelligence, Eden, and the Quiet Collapse of Moral Certainty

-`Dear Dr. Tyson, Your Star Talk episode with Dr. Sapolsky, titled ‘The Case Against Free Will,’ inspired me to share some thoughts that further question modern man’s ideal of moral behavior.
+Dear Dr. Tyson, Your Star Talk episode with Dr. Sapolsky, titled ‘The Case Against Free Will,’ inspired me to share some thoughts that further question modern man’s ideal of moral behavior.
 I argue that the order required for a species to sustain itself must be based on innate wisdom, rather than rationally defined laws that prescribe what is good and evil.
-Only our instincts—genetically accumulated wisdom, refined over millions of years of natural selection—can assess whether a specific action is likely to benefit the species, or not.
+Only our instincts—genetically accumulated wisdom, refined over millions of years of natural selection—can assess whether a specific action, be it to sacrifice or to kill or anything in between, is likely to benefit the species or not.
 Emotional intelligence channels this instinctive guidance through our feelings, which communicate to all living beings what I call “The Law of Life”: To serve life, do what feels right, and don’t do things that feel wrong.

 An animal’s behavioral traits reflect its genetically inherited wisdom.
 That wisdom is expressed through emotional intelligence, which is conveyed through feelings.
 Without this innate wisdom, feelings would not exist.
 There would be no point of reference for them.
 Through millions of years of trial and error, evolution has shaped each species’ behavioral nature, which, in turn, determines the feelings animals experience in every situation they encounter, guiding them to make choices that will contribute to their species’ ability to sustain itself.

-I can’t prove what an animal experiences when it does what it feels is right, or conversely, does something that it feels is wrong.
+I can’t prove what an animal experiences when it does what it feels is right, or, conversely, when it does something it feels is wrong.
 But I suspect it’s the same thing we feel when we do something that, in our hearts, we feel is right or wrong.
 We experience contentment when we feel we have done the right thing, and we suffer from guilt when we feel we have done wrong.
 If seeking the pleasure of contentment and avoiding the agony of guilt is how emotional intelligence directs animate beings to serve their species, then animals are, in effect, enslaved to serve their species.
 They have no other choice, presuming they want to feel good.
-But, whether we judge them as enslaved by, or as loyal subjects of their species, they seem to possess something that civilized humans struggle to attain — peace of mind.
+But, whether we judge them as enslaved by, or as loyal subjects of their species, they seem to possess something that civilized humans struggle to attain—peace of mind.
 This is implied by Walt Whitman’s remarkable poem, Song of Myself:

 “I think I could turn and live with animals.
 They are so placid and self-contained.
 I stand and look at them long and long.
 They do not sweat and whine about their condition; They do not lie awake in the dark and weep for their sins; They do not make me sick discussing their duty to God.
 Not one is dissatisfied, not one is demented with the mania of owning things, not one kneels to another, nor to his kind that lived thousands of years ago.
 Not one is respectable or unhappy over the whole earth.”